manirajchahal/Honeypot-Project/README.md

 - **Liability:** You are responsible for how you deploy and maintain your honeypot.
 Exposing a honeypot to the internet can attract malicious traffic.
 Ensure you understand the risks and properly segment from production or personal data.

 ## License
-Feel free to use and modify this project under the ters of the MIT license.
+Feel free to use and modify this project under the terms of the MIT license.